Information for Students

 Practice for your theory test online using our Theory Test Pro service – 82% of students using Theory Test Pro to revise pass first time, way above the UK average of 41%!

-When you are ready to take your theory test, you can find your nearest theory test centre and book online here; the cost of both tests is £23 when booked online or over the phone.
+When you are ready to take your theory test, you can find your nearest theory test centre and book online here.

 For your driving test you will need:

 - Confirmation of your driving test booking (printed email, copy on phone/tablet, etc.)

 Before you get in the car you will be asked to do an eye sight check test at a distance of 20 metres – this is the start of your driving test.